Skip to content

 Parameters

 • queryParam: An object containing query parameters to filter the content.
-This parameter is optional.
-If not provided, the full content will be returned.
+This parameter is required to retrieve the content filtered by id or any other filter you want to apply.

 interface QueryParams {